Skip to main content

 2 mentions Positive Neutral Negative

-• “My issue is that, beyond it being cryptic at times and tough to parse, and beyond the performance issues, there are decisions you made that prevent me from feeling engaged, even when I try.”
+• “My issue is that beyond it being cryptic at times and tough to parse, beyond the performance issues, and beyond the player having to meet the game on its own terms, there are decisions that make it so I can't really feel engaged even when I try.”

 Skip Game Offers